degdigital/skeletor/README.md

                 /* Module bundle config for JSPM */
                 bundles: {
-                    /* Name of bundle to exclude from all other bundles */
+                    /* Name of module to exclude from all other bundles */
-                    defaultExclude: 'main-bundle',
+                    defaultExclude: 'main',

                     /* Build self-executing bundles [true, false] */
                     selfExecuting: false,